ppYTSSpp/ppYTSSpp.github.io/docs/English Document/BPableSubsystem_en.md

   | IsSubsystemTickEnabled        | ![](../resource/BPableSubsystem/屏幕截图 2022-09-24 212410.jpg) | The enabled value   when return to tick                 |
   | SetTickableWhenPaused         | ![](../resource/BPableSubsystem/屏幕截图 2022-09-24 212419.jpg) | Set whether to tick when the game pause                 |
   | IsSubsystemTickableWhenPaused | ![](../resource/BPableSubsystem/屏幕截图 2022-09-24 212428.jpg) | Report a value that wherher to tick when the game pause |

-### BPable_TickableLocalPlayerSubsystem

-- Life Time

-  Inherited from UBPable_LocalPlayerSubsystem.
-Please view relevant contents in the parent class.

-- Class defaults

-  Tick the relevant class default values and UBPable_TickableLocalPlayerSubsystem consistent, please to view

-- Interface

-  Some interfaces are Inherited from UBPable_LocalPlayerSubsystem.
-Please view relevant contents in the parent class.

-  Tick the relevant events and UBPable_TickableLocalPlayerSubsystem consistent, please to view

-- Function

-  Some functions are Inherited from UBPable_LocalPlayerSubsystem.
-Please view relevant contents in the parent class.

-  Tick the relevant function and UBPable_TickableLocalPlayerSubsystem consistent, please to view

-### BPable_TickableWorldSubsystem

-- Life Time

-  Inherited from UBPable_WorldSubsystem.
-Please view relevant contents in the parent class.

-- Class defaults

-  The default value of Tick related class is the same as BPable_TickableWorldSubsystem, please go to check

-- Interface

-  Some interfaces are Inherited from UBPable_WorldSubsystem.
-Please view relevant contents in the parent class.

-  Tick related events are consistent with BPable_TickableWorldSubsystem, please go to check

-- Function

-  Tick related functions are the same as BPable_TickableWorldSubsystem, please go to see